Educational entertainment

-Educational entertainment (also referred to as edutainment) is media designed to educate through entertainment.
-The term was used as early as 1954 by Walt Disney.
+Educational entertainment, also referred to by the portmanteau edutainment, is media designed to educate through entertainment.
+The term has been used as early as 1933.
 Most often it includes content intended to teach but has incidental entertainment value.
 It has been used by academia, corporations, governments, and other entities in various countries to disseminate information in classrooms and/or via television, radio, and other media to influence viewers' opinions and behaviors.

 History

 Concept

 Interest in combining education with entertainment, especially in order to make learning more enjoyable, has existed for hundreds of years, with the Renaissance and Enlightenment being movements in which this combination was presented to students.
 Komenský in particular is affiliated with the "school as play" concept, which proposes pedagogy with dramatic or delightful elements.

 Poor Richard's Almanack demonstrates early implementation of edutainment, with Benjamin Franklin combining entertaining and educational content, such as puzzles and rules of conduct, into an instructional entity for colonists.